 There is no evidence that the meat itself contains 'unhealthy sources' other than fat.
 There is also ongoing debate about whether fat is unhealthy.

-Most sanitation agencies use meat up to 500g a week.
-However, recent studies suggest that processed meat should not be eaten.
+Most hygiene agencies limit meat to 500g per week.
+However, recent research suggests that processed meats should not be eaten.

-If you can avoid eating a lot of meat once or twice a week, it's probably okay ...
+If you can refrain from eating a lot of meat once or twice a week, it's probably okay ...

-The average American consumes 1600 grams of meat a week, and it requires major change.
+The average American consumes 1600g of meat a week and needs a lot of change.

-If you don't know how much you don't eat meat, it's a good idea to take notes when you eat meat.
+If you don't know how much meat you aren't eating, it's a good idea to take notes when you eat meat.

 Then you will notice how much you are eating meat.

-Consuming meat is not only a health problem.
-Livestock production has a significant impact on climate change, and there are also issues related to
+Consuming meat is not just a health problem.
+Livestock has a major impact on climate change, and there are also issues related to

-In conclusion, if you eat moderately, the meat is not unhealthy, so you don't have to turn into a vegetarian overnight.
+The bottom line is that meat isn't unhealthy if you eat it in moderation, so you don't have to turn to vegetarian overnight.

-But deciding on your lifestyle is important for yourself and for others.
+But deciding on your lifestyle is important for you and for others.

-The key is that 'sometimes try something new'.
-Some things that have never been eaten may also be delicious.
+The key to this is 'sometimes trying new things.'
+Some of the things you have never eaten may be delicious.